jelix/saml-module/README.md

 This is a module for Jelix, providing authentication for jAuth against SAML servers

+This is an **experimental module** for now.

 Installation
 ============

 This module is for Jelix 1.6.21 and higher.
 It replaces the jauth module, and it is compatible with jauthdb, jauthdb_admin modules.

+It uses the [onelogin/php-saml](https://github.com/onelogin/php-saml/) library.
+This library requires:

+- php 7.0 or more
+- some core PHP extensions like php-xml, php-date, php-zlib.
+- openssl.
+Install the openssl library.
+It handles x509 certificates.
+- gettext.
+Install that library and its php driver.
+It handles translations.
+- curl.
+Install that library and its php driver if you plan to use the IdP Metadata parser.

 Install files with Jelix 1.7
 ----------------------------